 Eligibility for Licensure

-Students who wish to become a certified interpreter must pass the Registry of Interpreters for the Deaf written and performance tests.
+Students who wish to become a certified interpreter must take and pass the written and performance portion of one of the national exams .

 Note: As is common with other programs throughout the country, many graduates may pass the written portion of the national Registry of Interpreters for the Deaf exam upon completion of the program and continue to upgrade their skills for a few years in order to pass the skills portion of the exam.